Avenue of the Saints: Iowa

-In Iowa, the Avenue of the Saints is a 282 mi highway, which begins in Lee County where Missouri Route 27 crosses the Des Moines River, and ends at the Minnesota state line in Worth County, concurrent with Interstate 35.
+In Iowa, the Avenue of the Saints is a 282 mi highway, which begins in Lee County where Missouri Route 27 crosses the Des Moines River, and ends at the Iowa state line in Worth County, concurrent with Interstate 35.
 Construction of the Avenue of the Saints corridor in Iowa was completed on May 23, 2006.

 The route runs north from the Missouri state line as just Iowa Highway 27 for about 10 mi, then is co-signed with US 218 until just south of Cedar Rapids, crossing I-80 in Iowa City.
 This is also the location of the southern end of its concurrency with I‑380, and this concurrency terminates in Waterloo.
 Near Floyd, US 218 splits off, just after the route starts a concurrency with US 18, running west to its intersection with I-35, where the route turns north again and runs into Minnesota.

 In 2001, the Iowa Department of Transportation designated the Avenue of the Saints as Iowa 27.
 Prior to its creation, motorists wanting to travel the Avenue through Iowa had to follow a lengthy list of directions: (heading north from Missouri) Iowa 394, US 218, I‑380, US 20, Iowa 58, US 218 (again), US 18 and I‑35.

 As with many rural expressways in Iowa, the Avenue of the Saints has exit numbers in that state.
 The exit numbers correspond to the underlying U.S. Highway or Interstate Highway – US 218, I-380, US 20, US 18 and I‑35.
 The section along Iowa 58 in Cedar Falls has no exit numbers, and the separate section south of Donnellson has one numbered exit—the northbound one to US 218 south—based on Iowa 27's mileage.